 The Fall Kill Creek Planning Project

-This study aims to provide public waterfront access, bridge connections with neighborhood centers, and improve water quality and habitat using green infrastructure practices.
-Working with community centers and residents, the project will explore how increased access to the creek can best support social and economic interests of the city’s residents, and provide needed public spaces that can activate adjacent neighborhoods.
-Green infrastructure practices, such as the installation of rain gardens, rainbarrels, porous pavement and vegetated swales, will be examined for their potential to manage stormwater runoff and reduce untreated inputs into the Fall Kill.
+A phased, long-term vision for the creek ranging from the scale of city-wide infrastructures to a homeowner’s backyard, establishes a plan for public waterfront access, bridge connections with neighborhood centers, and to improve water quality and habitat using green infrastructure practices.
+Working with community centers and residents, the project explores how increased access to the creek can best support social and economic interests of the city’s residents, and provide needed public spaces that can activate adjacent neighborhoods.

 pdficonsmall Map of the Fall Kill Watershed